ZeinBarhoum/dotfiles/README.md

 - If you choose to use i3status-rust as a status bar, install it first from source using [these instructions](https://github.com/greshake/i3status-rust/blob/master/doc/manual_install.md)
 - Create a config path `mkdir -p ~/.config/i3status-rust/`
 - Link config there `ln -s ~/.dotfiles/i3status-rust/config.toml ~/.config/i3status-rust/config.toml`
+- For showing the current keyboard language, kbdd is required `sudo apt install kbdd`

 ### i3blocks